innoq/iQpdfutil/README.md

 This tool relies heavily on
 <a href="http://api.itextpdf.com/itext/com/itextpdf/text/pdf/package-summary.html">iText</a>
-and is licenced under <a href="http://www.gnu.org/licenses/agpl-3.0.en.html">APGL v3</a>.
+and is licensed under <a href="http://www.gnu.org/licenses/agpl-3.0.en.html">APGL v3</a>.